 A Biblical Perspective of Self-Defense

-The following is an excerpt from a book by Larry Fox, A Biblical Perspective of Self-Defense and Civil Disobedience (Copyright © 2009).
+The following is an excerpt from a book by Larry Fox, A Biblical Perspective of Self-Defense and Civil Disobedience (Copyright © 2009)

 Is Killing a Person Always Murder?

 With God’s statement to Noah as background, we gain insight to the Old Testament law, including the Ten Commandments.
-The sixth commandment is a statement regarding the value of human life: “You shall not murder” (Exod.
+The sixth commandment is a statement relevant to the value of human life: “You shall not murder” (Exod.
 20:13; Deut.
 5:17).
-Some of the debate of whether killing and murder are synonymous is the result of which Bible translation a person uses.
-There are two Hebrew words most frequently translated “kill” or “murder”; one means primarily to destroy or kill and the other primarily refers to murder.
+Some of the debate about killing and murder is the result of which Bible translation a person uses.
+There are two Hebrew words most frequently translated “kill” or “murder”; one primarily means to destroy or kill and the other primarily refers to killing intentionally with premeditation.
 The second word is the one used in the sixth commandment, so the more precise translation is “You shall not murder” rather than “You shall not kill.”

-Offenses punishable by stoning included sacrificing one’s infant to Molech, a false god (Lev.
-20:1 – 5).
-This passage even includes a warning to those who knowingly permit someone to sacrifice their child.
-Death by stoning was the punishment for anyone who was a medium or spiritist (Lev.
+Offenses punishable by stoning included sacrificing one’s infant to Molech, a false god, according to Leviticus 20:1 – 5.
+This passage even includes a warning to those who knowingly allow someone to sacrifice their child.
+Death by stoning was the punishment for a medium or one who conjured up the dead (Lev.
 20:27), who blasphemed the name of the Lord (Lev.
 24:15 – 16), who performed manual labor on the Sabbath (Num.
 15:32 – 36), who worshiped other gods (Deut.
 13:1 – 11; 17:2 – 5), who was a stubborn and rebellious son (Deut.
 21:18 – 21), or who committed adultery (Deut.
 21:22 – 24).

 Use of Deadly Force